IdoAmit198/Project-transformers/README.md

 We define the term 'concept' and make the evaluation using that granularity of text segment.

 ## Install
+0. Optional - It is recommended to create an environment.
+One can use Venv or Conda for this.

-1. Clone this repository and install requirements:
+2. Clone this repository and install requirements:
 ```
 git clone https://github.com/IdoAmit198/Project-transformers.git
 pip install -r requirements.txt